 The January 2023 West Rutland Sidewalk Scoping Study, executed by Weston & Sampson, performed an April 2022 field review of a subset of sidewalks.
 The exact locations are shown in Figure 26.
 Sidewalks on Pleasant Street (east side), Thrall (north side - from stream crossing to end of storage yard parking lot), and Ross Street (north side) are in "Poor Condition," with cracked sidewalks presenting tripping hazards and concerns in meeting American Disabilities Act (ADA) Accessibility Standards.

-Figure 26: West Rutland Sidewalks Scoped - West Rutland Sidewalk Scoping Study area were proposed, with a conceptual cost estimate for all alternatives, using 2015 -2020 average prices, being \$1,964,000.
+Sidewalk alternatives for each study area were proposed, with a conceptual cost estimate for all alternatives, using 2015 -2020 average prices, being \$1,964,000.